-On National Doughnut Day, Americans join together in celebration of our abiding love for those deliciously sweet, ring-shaped morsels of fried dough.
+On National Donut Day, Americans join together in celebration of our abiding love for those deliciously sweet ring-shaped morsels of fried dough.

-As many business offer free doughnuts in celebration, it's easy to imagine this holiday as a corporate scheme designed to drive pastry sales.
-But the roots of National Doughnut Day stretch well beyond Dunkin' Doughnuts and Krispy Kreme — back to World War I, when American troops first joined the frontlines in 1917.
+As many businesses offer free donuts in celebration, it's easy to imagine this holiday as a corporate scheme designed to drive pastry sales.
+But the roots of National Donut Day stretch well beyond Dunkin' and Krispy Kreme — back to World War I, when American troops first joined the front lines in 1917.

-In 1938, the Salvation Army celebrated the first National Doughnut Day in honor of the “Doughnut Lassies” who served during World War I.
+In 1938, the Salvation Army celebrated the first National Donut Day in honor of the “Donut Lassies” who served during World War I.

-These pictures capture the origins of National Doughnut Day and the women of the Salvation Army who braved the dangers of war to spread a little sweetness for American troops.
+These pictures capture the origins of National Donut Day and the women of the Salvation Army who braved the dangers of war to spread a little sweetness for American troops.